 What's The Difference Between Counseling and Therapy?

-- overcome emotional roadblocks to self-esteem
+- overcome emotional obstacles

-- make consistently healthy decisions and
+- make healthy decisions

-- obtain true intimacy in relationships
+- obtain true intimacy, and

 Some people say that “counseling” deals mainly with basic life problems that most people experience at one time or another.
 Examples include work stress, relationship problems or difficult life transitions such as the loss of a loved one.
 In contrast the word “psychotherapy” suggests a greater focus on improving problems with a person's underlying thoughts, beliefs or emotions.
 Obviously the best benefit for most people involves a mix of both approaches.

-I hope you will take a little time to read some of my many other articles to educate, encourage and inspire you along your journey to a life you richly deserve.
 If I can provide more personal assistance to you, either in person, by phone or via Skype, please don't hesitate to contact me.